 - Access to students involved in Center research

-- Access to research teams in computing systems, bioinformatics, genomic applications, and health from the University of Illinois at Urbana-Champaign, Mayo Clinic, and the affiliate University of Chicago.
+- Access to research teams in computing systems, bioinformatics, genomic applications, and health from the University of Illinois at Urbana-Champaign and the Mayo Clinic.
 These research teams have access to facilities, equipment, and other resources such as: